OpenProducer/newspack-platform/wp-content/plugins/jetpack/readme.txt

 == Changelog ==
-### 13.1.1 - 2024-02-06
+### 13.1.3 - 2024-02-20
 #### Bug fixes
-- WooCommerce Analytics: resolve warning when enqueuing analytics script.
+- Backup: write helper script to ABSPATH by default to avoid backup failures.

 --------